Partner, Assurance ServicesErnst & Young LLP

 Linda and her team have been recognized for their outstanding leadership and community service receiving prestigious awards from the University of Ottawa, the Chamber of Commerce, le Regroupement des Gens d'Affaires and the Association of Fundraising Professionals.

-He has been involved with the Cancer Foundation since 2006, both as a member of the Audit and Finance Committee and an active volunteer with our NAC partnered events.
+He has been involved with the Cancer Foundation since 2006 and has served as a member of our Board of Directors, its various committees and our fundraising activities.

 Senior Sales Manager, Dell Canada